 Malaysia is a beautiful and diverse country with many highlights.
-The many different regions, each with their own characteristic features, make this country the perfect destination for tourists.
+The many different regions, each with its own characteristic features, make this country the perfect destination for tourists.
 However, Malaysia does not entirely depend on tourism.
 This country’s economy has been going strong for years.
-On the contrary to what some people (still) believe, Malaysia is not a third world country.
+On contrary to what some people (still) believe, Malaysia is not a third-world country.
 The country has developed itself enormously in the past 50 years and this is clearly noticeable when visiting it.
-Especially in Malaysia’s capital, Kuala Lumpur, you will see many modern buildings, a modern light rail transit system, many luxurious shopping malls and countless expensive cars on the roads.
-Life outside of the capital is often less developed; but even there the times of people only being able to afford a motorcycle are long gone.
+Especially in Malaysia’s capital, Kuala Lumpur, you will see many modern buildings, a modern light rail transit system, many luxurious shopping malls, and countless expensive cars on the roads.
+Life outside of the capital is often less developed, but even there the times of people only being able to afford a motorcycle are long gone.

-The last few years Malaysia has become ever more popular for tourists.
+In the last few years, Malaysia has become ever more popular for tourists.
 This is partly due to positive PR (by the government and by websites like this one), but also because flying to the other side of the world is becoming more and more affordable.
 Malaysia is a perfect country to visit for all types of tourists.
-It is a great destination for backpackers, for groups, couples and families with children.
+It is a great destination for backpackers, groups, couples, and families with children.
 Every now and then new attractions are discovered in Malaysia; existing attractions are upgraded or renovated regularly.
-Accommodation in Malaysia is often very affordable compared to neighboring countries; though prices have risen the last few years it is still reasonably cheap.
+Accommodation in Malaysia is often very affordable compared to neighboring countries; though prices have risen in the last few years it is still reasonably cheap.

-Below a list with facts and other details about Malaysia.
+Below is a list of facts and other details about Malaysia.